ntop/PF_RING/doc/modules/mellanox.rst

 Sample code for filtering traffic with Mellanox (as well as with other adapters) is available in the *pfcount.c* sample application (look for *sample_filtering_rules*).

 Filtering rules can be defined as *drop* or *pass*.
-The default behaviour for packets, is defined by the promiscuous mode set using the *pfring_open* flag *PF_RING_PROMISC*.
-With the promisc set, all traffic is received by default, no traffic otherwise.
+The default behaviour can be set with the *pfring_set_default_hw_action* API.
+When the default is not explicitly set, this depends on the promiscuous mode: with the promisc set, all traffic is received by default (pass), no traffic otherwise (drop).
+Promisc is set using the *pfring_open* flag *PF_RING_PROMISC*.

 In order to set a filtering rule, a rule ID (0..65534) should be assigned to the rule.
 This is a unique identifier that can be used to remove the rule later on.
 The ID can